 “I have tried to put myself in the position of someone seeing economics for the first time.
 My goal is to emphasize the material that students should and do find interesting about the study of the economy.”

-Actually, Principles of Microeconomics very interactive and gives a number of practice questions and concept videos.
+Actually, very interactive and gives a number of practice questions and concept videos.
+Principles of Microeconomics

 Principles of Macroeconomics is another best economics books for beginners by .
-Also, this books is the most popular and widely-used economics textbook by students across the world.
+Also, this book is the most popular and widely-used economics textbook by students across the world.
 It’s a must-read economics book for beginners.
 Updated & recent relevant examples bring macroeconomic principles to life.
 Most significantly, it’s powerful student-focused digital resources are available in leading MindTap and Aplia digital learning as well as homework solutions that reinforce the principles of economics indeed.

 Doughnut Economics by points out seven key ways to fundamentally reframe our understanding of what economics is and does.
 The author along with the seven key ways marks up how we can break our addiction to growth, redesign money, finance, and business to be in service to people.
 Also, she shows how we create economies that are regenerative and distributive by design.

 Remarkably, Doughnut Economics offers a radically new compass to guide global development, government policy, and corporate strategy.
-The author discusses the best emergent ideas in her book, for example-ecological, behavioural, feminist, and institutional economics to complexity thinking.
+The author discusses the best emergent ideas in her book, for example-ecological, behavioral, feminist, and institutional economics to complexity thinking.